Study in Russia | Frequently asked question about Russia and Study in Russia | Russian Education Center | REC | Russian Education Centre

 I would like to study in English/French language.
 Is it possible?

-Answer: Studies in Russian universities are carried out in Russian language.
+Answer: Studies at Russian universities are carried out in the Russian language.
 In some specialties the training is also delivered in English (about 20 specialties) and French (general medicine, pharmacy).
 Candidates choosing the training in English or French must have an interview to check their language competency upon arrival.
 The results of international language tests (e.g., IELTS, TOEFL, CAE, DALF, TCF etc.) are not required.
 Irrespective of medium of instruction, a Russian language course is an integral and important part of the curriculum.
-Knowledge of Russian language is essential for international students in Russia for everyday life, communication in and outside the university, and for comprehensive use of the millions of pieces of educational literature available throughout the whole period of study.
+Knowledge of the Russian language is essential for international students in Russia for everyday life, communication in and outside the university, and for comprehensive use of the millions of pieces of educational literature available throughout the whole period of study.

 What is “REC”?
 When was it founded?
 What benefits will I get if I enter Russian Universities through “REC”?

 Answer: REC was founded in 1991 (it is registered in Belgorod) on the initiative and with the support of a group of Russian state universities.

 Activities: Representing abroad, on the basis of outsourcing, the international departments of group of Russian state universities in several functions, including the holding of educational exhibitions, seminars and conferences; enrollment of international citizens wishing to study at Russian state universities; preparation and execution of joint educational projects run by Russian and international higher education establishments.

 More detailed information about “REC” and services it offers to international students is available on the page “About REC”.